Metic: Metics in classical Athens

-Although metics were barred from the assembly and from serving as jurors, they did have the same access to the courts as citizens.
+Although metics were barred from the assembly and exempted from jury service, they did have the same access to the courts as citizens.
 They could both prosecute others and be prosecuted themselves.
 A great many migrants came to Athens to do business and were in fact essential to the Athenian economy.
 It would have been a severe disincentive if they had been unable to pursue commercial disputes under law.
-At the same time they did not have exactly the same rights here as citizens.
+At the same time they did not have exactly the same rights there as citizens.
 Unlike citizens, metics could be made to undergo judicial torture and the penalties for killing them were not as severe as for killing a citizen.
 Metics were also subject to enslavement for a variety of offences.
 These might either be failures to abide by their status obligations, such as not paying the metoikon tax or not nominating a citizen sponsor, or they might be "contaminations" of the citizen body like marrying a citizen or claiming to be citizens themselves.

 How long a foreigner could remain in Athens without counting as a metic is not known.
 In some other Greek cities the period was a month, and it may well have been the same at Athens.
 All metics there were required to register in the deme (local community) where they lived.
 They had to nominate a citizen as their sponsor or guardian (prostates, literally 'one who stands on behalf of').
 The Athenians took this last requirement very seriously.
 A metic without a sponsor was vulnerable to a special prosecution.
 If convicted, his property would be confiscated and he himself sold as a slave.
 For a freed slave the sponsor was automatically his former owner.
 This arrangement exacted some extra duties on the part of the metic, yet the child of an ex-slave metic apparently had the same status as a freeborn metic.
 Citizenship was very rarely granted to metics.
 More common was the special status of "equal rights" (isoteleia) under which they were freed from the usual liabilities.
-In the religious sphere all metics were able to participate in the festivals central to the life of the city, except for some roles that were limited to citizens.
+Metics, regardless of status, could participate in most religious rituals; only a few were reserved to citizens.